 The Screen Real Estate Required to Meet Objectives

 How much time will users need to spend on their phones to meet the objectives that having a mobile strategy will bring?

 Consider breaking your content up into chunks.
 This will help your learners retain information over a longer period.
 But most importantly?
 Tell a story.
 Storytelling makes your learning more compelling and engaging.

 The Expectations of Change Tied to the Situation

 Much of this will be tied to your organizational readiness and something that you’ll have to take an honest look at.
 This means assessing what technology usage looks like at your organization.
 If the majority of your team is already using a mobile device–think tablet or smartphone–adopting mobile learning will be much easier.

 After these key areas are considered we determine if mobile is in the mix or leading the mix (mobile-first).
 Either way, it requires careful analysis and exploration to determine your approach.

 Please see the attached mobile first aid kit for you to use in considering mobile as a tool.
-Don’t get caught up in the hype.
-Is mobile right for you?
-Depends!
+It's a quick reference guide to evaluating and answering the questions above.

-Download our free Mobile-First Aid Kit!
+Download our free Mobile-First Kit!

 Your guide to determining if your project should be mobile-first or not!Download the kit now!